oolong-kt/oolong/docs/index.md

 # Oolong

-Oolong is an [Elm](https://guide.elm-lang.org/architecture) inspired Model-View-Update (MVU) implementation for Kotiln multiplatform.
+Oolong is an [Elm](https://guide.elm-lang.org/architecture) inspired Model-View-Update (MVU) implementation for Kotlin multiplatform.
 As the name implies, three core concepts comprise the foundation of this architecture:

 * **Model** - a type to represent the program state